nvoulgaris/blog/content/post/should-ai-write-your-code.md

 AI is here to stay.
 A number of excellent AI-powered tools are at our disposal and not using them seems suboptimal.
 However, there's a fine line.
 A line that we should always have in mind.
 There are things that AI thrives on, such as writing boilerplate code, scaffolding applications, writing docs and even adding whole simple features when similar ones are already implemented.
 However, there are also tasks that it wouldn't be wise to trust them completely to an AI tool, such as implementing core business logic and making architectural decisions.

 Delegating the right tasks to AI tools is smart, but it’s no silver bullet.
 Code should be reviewed, tested and - most importantly - fully understood.
 If it's not, we are in dangerous waters, closer to wishful thinking than to professional software engineering.
 As we grow more experienced, we should learn to avoid common pitfalls, such as using poor prompts, not providing enough context to the tool and relying blindly on AI tools, without critical thinking.
-Let's use these tools to make software engineering faster and better — not careless and untrustworthy.
+Let's use these tools to make software engineering faster and better, not careless and untrustworthy.

 *Have you used Cursor, Copilot, or ChatGPT in your daily development?
-What worked—and what didn’t?
+What worked and what didn’t?
 Share your experience below.*